Seattle

 Commercial

 Commercial properties comply with the Seattle Energy Code.
-At this time, New Buildings Institute is unable to produce a zEPI score for Seattle because there are no available analyses comparing the city’s code to model energy codes.
+At this time, we are unable to produce a zEPI score for Seattle because there are no available analyses comparing the city’s code to model energy codes.

 Residential

-Residential properties comply with the Washington State Energy Code.
-At this time, New Buildings Institute is unable to produce a zEPI score for Seattle because there are no available analyses comparing the city’s code to model energy codes.
+Residential properties comply with the 2021 Washington State Energy Code.
+The city’s zEPI score for their residential energy code is 53.25.
 Seattle actively advocated for the passage of HB 2931, which would have created a tiered residential energy code.
 The city conducted legislative outreach and partnered with environmental organizations, industry groups, and other cities as part of its efforts.

 Solar-readiness policies